 Josh Estes, SHRM-CP is a Political Strategist and Managing Partner for Pacific Northwest Regional Strategies,LLC.
 Josh is an experienced negotiator and lobbyist and is an active member of the community.
 Josh's experience comes with a great deal of emphasis on Strategic Planning, Public Relations, Relationship Management and Coalition Building.

-He currently serves as the President-Elect for the Snohomish County Human Resources Association and has previously served on the Board of United Way of Snohomish County, and Mill Town Credit Union, and currently sits on a number of committees with various local non-profits and community organizations that focus on leadership development and improving the lives of children.
-In 2012, at the age of 29, became the youngest Board Chairman in the 73 year history of Mill Town Credit Union.
+Josh currently serves as the President-Elect for the Snohomish County Human Resources Association and has previously served on the Board of United Way of Snohomish County, and Mill Town Credit Union, and currently sits on a number of committees with various local non-profits and community organizations that focus on leadership development and improving the lives of children.
+In 2012, at the age of 29, Josh became the youngest Board Chairman in the 73 year history of Mill Town Credit Union.
 In his role of Chair, Josh was invited to speak in New York at CUNA's Americas Credit Union Conference on the importance of board leadership under 40.